Atlas975/Notes/Databases/Database_fundamentals.md

 > ![[Pasted image 20220618083239.png]]

 # Flat file systems
-- Data stored in different files each with a specific format and specific apps that understand the format
+- Database represented in a single stable, typically stored and represented by text file
+- Multiple distinct tables with no relation to
 ## Flat file system downsides
 - No standards for data control
 - Duplicate data can be present (columns & rows)